Nathan Mahl: Exodus (2007 - Present)

-After a lengthy mixing process, Tristan left the band due to personal reasons.
+After a lengthy mixing process, Tristan left the band for personal reasons.
 Exodus was finally released in December 2008 through Unicorn Digital.
 Just prior to this, David Campbell joins the band on guitar.
 This should prove to be an interesting choice as David is a seasoned Jazz guitarist, as well as the composer and leader in his own progressive rock band, The Rebel Wheel with whom Alain Bergeron was at one time their drummer.

-Also released in 2008 was Mahl’s contribution to the latest mega project by Colossus, based on Dante’s Inferno, and brought to you once again by the Finnish Progressive Rock Society and Musea Records.
-Mahl are slatted to contribute a 7 minute piece, alongside 35 other current progressive rock bands.
+Also released in 2008 was Mahl's contribution to the latest mega project by Colossus, based on Dante's Inferno, and brought to you once again by the Finnish Progressive Rock Society and Musea Records.
+Mahl are slatted to contribute a 7-minute piece, alongside 35 other current progressive rock bands.
 This is their 2nd time participating in such a project –the first time being The Odyssey in 2005.

 2009 saw the return of Nathan Mahl to Progtoberfest, which was held on October 24 at Carleton University and also included Orco Muto featuring Maurizio Guarini keyboardist of the legendary Goblin.

 In early 2010, the band line-up changed and production of Justify stalled for over a year as Guy LeBlanc moved from Ottawa to Kemptville.
 Once established, he resumed work on Justify, contacting and recruiting Tristan Vaillancourt, David Campbell and original member Don Prince to play on it.
 He even recruited drummer Aaron Clark, but due to scheduling and technical problems, wound up playing the drums on the album himself.

 After returning to Europe in late 2013 for a short reunion tour with Camel, LeBlanc wrapped up the mix of Justify and was fortunate to have Andy Latimer contribute a guitar solo to the last song on the disc.

 Justify will be officially released on June 1, 2014.

 Core member Guy LeBlanc died of cancer on April 27, 2015.